iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/with-knative.md

     ```

 ## 6. Launch Iter8 experiment
-Launch the Iter8 experiment which will orchestrate the canary release of the new version with SLO validation and progressive deployment.
+Launch the Iter8 experiment.
+Iter8 will orchestrate the canary release of the new version with SLO validation and progressive deployment as specified in the experiment.

 ```shell
 kubectl apply -f $ITER8/samples/knative/quickstart/experiment.yaml